chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

+ - DONE: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
+    - Take the background list into account
+    - Take in account the analytics UP list in the hashing (once background is taken into account)

+We are dealing with a problem on the annotation analysis network not loading the proper background (proably due to the wrong computation of the laplacian).
+At this point we need to align the Annotation analysis on the molecular analysis.
+    - DONE: run git blame on the Molecular network interface, copy new modifications
+    - TODO: run git blame on molecular network analysis, copy the new modifications

+Itermediate problem: there is a loading problem for the `BioKnowledgeInterface` due to `InitSet` used on the construction (~6721 nodes) is significantly bigger than the `InitSet` used in order to generate the version that is being put into storage.
+    - `InitSet` is loaded as `InteractomeInterface.all_uniprots_neo4j_id_list`.
+In case `reduced_set_uniprot_node_ids` is defined in the parameters, the source set from the `InteractomeInterface` is trimmed to only nodes that are present in the limiter list.
+    - `InteractomeInterface` is the one currently stored in a way that can be retrieved by a `.fast_load()` and is not changed since the last  since the last load.
+The `.fast_load()` call is performed

+    - It looks like the problem is in the fact that the rebuild uses a background limiter (all detectable genes), whereas the fast load doesn't.

+    => Temporary fix:
+        - DONE: define a paramset with background in the `analysis_pipeline_example`.

+    => In the end, it is a problem of organization of the parameters and of the context.
+        - TODO: Set a user flag to know if we are currently using a background.
+        - TODO: Set a checkers on the background loads to make sure we
+        - TODO: Version the builds of the MolecularInterface and BioKnowledge interface
+        - TODO: Provide a fast fail in case if the environment parameters differ between the build and the fastload.
+Environment parameters are in the `user_configs.py` file.
+        - TODO: this is all wrapped in the environment variables
+        - TODO: for each run, this is saved as .env text file render.

 Currently, performing an output re-piping.
 The output destinations are piped around thanks to a NewOutput class in main_configs, which can be initialized with a local output directory (and will be initialized in the auto-analyze function for both the interactone and the knowledge analysis network)

+ - TODO: [SANITY] Configs management:
+    - move the organism to the '~/bioflow'
+    - all the stings `+` need to be `os.path.join`.
+    - active organism is now the only thing that is saved.
+It is stored in "shelve" file inside a ".internal" directory
+    - fold in the sources for the databases into a single location, with a selector from "shelve" indicating which organims to load.
+    - create a user interface command in order to set up the environment and a saving file that allows the configs to be saved between the users.
+    - move the `online_dbs.ini`, `mouse.ini`, `yeast.ini` to the `~/bioflow/configs` and add
+    `user_configs.ini` to it to replace `user_configs.py`.

+ - TODO: [SANITY]: move the location from which the base folder is read for it to be computed (for relative bioflow home insertion) (basically the servers.ini override)

 The next step will be to register user configurations in a more sane way.
 Basically, it can either be a persistent dump that is loaded every time the user is spooling up the program or an